karendavis/personal-analytics/README.md

 ```

 ### To setup a local environment
 The instructions below use virtualenv to set up a local environment.
 The requirements.txt file contains the code dependencies.
-The tests/test_requirements.txt file contains the build and test dependencies: pytest    |    pre-commit    |     nbnstripout etc
+The tests/test_requirements.txt file contains the build and test dependencies: pytest, pre-commit, nbnstripout etc
 ```shell
 cd personal-analytics
 python3 -m venv .venv